IvoStanchev/softuni-exam/README.md

 # Coffee shop description

 Hi, this is a very simple web application/store designed to sell coffee products.
-It uses the following technologies:
+It contains a Home page with product introduction, store page, product details page, add product page and a contact us page with Google maps.

+Google Firebase authentication is supported via Email/Password and logged in users have access to the edit page for each product.

+All information is stored in Google Firebase.

+# Technologies used.

 Frontend:

 - Angular 10
 - Bootstrap 4.5
 - CSS
+- jQuery
+- Popper.js

 Backend: